EarthScope/rover/docs/commands.md

 See `rover subscribe` for similar functionality, but with regular updates.

+#### Errors, Retries and Consistency

+If `download-retries` allows, retrievals are repeated until no errors occur and, once data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
+If this is not the case - if additional data are found - then the web services are inconsistent.

+Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.
+They also cause the command to exit with an error status.

 ##### Significant Parameters

 |  Name               | Default              | Description                    |